-This page is by Jaleigh Q. Pier and was last updated December 20th, 2019.
+This page is by Jaleigh Q. Pier and Jansen Smith.
+It was last updated June 27, 2022.

 Above: Top Left: Amphiodia occidentalis by: Don Loarie (Wikimedia Commons; Creative Commons Attribution-ShareAlike 4.0 International License).
 Top Center Left: A basket star by: Peter Southwood (Wikimedia Commons, Creative Commons Attribution-ShareAlike 3.0 Unported License).
 Top Center Right: A basket star (Conocladus australis) by: Peter Southwood (Wikimedia Commons, Creative Commons Attribution-ShareAlike 3.0 Unported License).
 Top Right: A brittle star (Astroceras aurantiacum) by: Marie Hennion (Wikimedia Commons; Creative Commons Attribution-ShareAlike 4.0 International License).
 Bottom Left: Ruby brittle stars (Ophioderma rubicundum) by: NOAA (Public Domain).
 Center: Brittle star (Ophiocoma scolopendrina) by: Philippe Bourjon (Wikimedia Commons; Creative Commons Attribution-ShareAlike 4.0 International License).
 Center Right: Brittle star (Clarkcoma canaliculata) by: Julian Finn (Wikimedia Commons; Creative Commons Attribution-ShareAlike 4.0 International License).
 Right: Brittle star (Ophiomastix pictum) by: Bernard Dupont (Wikimedia Commons, Creative Commons Attribution-ShareAlike 2.0 Generic License).
 Bottom Center: The basket star (Astroboa nuda) by: Alexander Vasenin (Wikimedia Commons, Creative Commons Attribution-ShareAlike 3.0 Unported License).
 Bottom Right: Brittle star (Ophiolepis superba) by: Christophe Cadet (Wikimedia Commons; Creative Commons Attribution-ShareAlike 4.0 International License).